 - Check to enable OEM Unlocking.

-- When asked what directory to install the software to, we recommend that you set it to C:android-sdk.
-If you choose a different location, just make sure you remember it.
+Download and install the Android SDK Platform Tools from Google’s developer site.
+There are choices for Windows, Mac, and Linux.
+These instructions are for Windows machines.
+Extract the zipped files.
+When asked what directory to install the software to, we recommend that you set it to C:android-sdk.
+If you choose a different location, make sure you remember it.

 Installing device drivers

 To ensure your computer can properly communicate with your smartphone or tablet, you will need to install the appropriate USB driver.